geocrystal/timezone_finder/README.md

 ## Data Source

 The timezone boundary data used by this library comes from [timezone-boundary-builder](https://github.com/evansiroky/timezone-boundary-builder), a project that extracts timezone boundaries from OpenStreetMap data.
-The library uses the `combined-with-oceans.json` file, which contains timezone boundaries that have been consistent since 1970, including oceanic timezones.
+The library uses the `combined-with-oceans.json` file, which contains timezone boundaries including oceanic timezones.

 ## Installation